🏨HotelsWithToys

 • 3Rent a car with air conditioning.
 Mountain roads between coasts take 2-3 hours, temperatures hit 35°C in summer, and there's little shade on the road.
 Budget 30-50 EUR/day; book early as summer stock sells out.

 • 4Pack water shoes for pebble beaches.
 The west coast around Ajaccio and the north coast near Bastia have pebble sections.
 Any supermarket or beach shop sells them for 8-15 EUR.
 Sandy beaches in the south don't need them.
+If your kids prefer pebble coves to sand, Istria on the Adriatic is all pebble with warm, calm water ideal for snorkelling.

 • 5Check wind forecasts daily using Windy or Windguru.
 If Libeccio (southwest wind) is blowing above 20 km/h, skip west-coast beaches and head east or south.
 The east coast stays calm in almost all wind conditions.